patricksurry/patricksurry.github.io/_posts/2022-04-04-cartoon-maps.md

 ---

 A quick visualization experiment to create an informal / cartoonish map reminiscent of the game of *Risk*.
+The watercolor country border style is achieved by drawing a wide stroke around each country in the same color as the semi-transparent fill, then applying Gaussian blur to smudge the border while clipping to the original outline leaving a sharp boundary.

 <!--more-->